Al Jarreau: Career

 In 1968, Jarreau made jazz his primary occupation.
 In 1969, he and Martinez headed south, where Jarreau appeared at Dino's, The Troubadour, and Bitter End West.
 Television exposure came from Johnny Carson, Mike Douglas, Merv Griffin, Dinah Shore, and David Frost.
 He expanded his nightclub appearances, performing at The Improv between the acts of such rising stars as Bette Midler, Jimmie Walker, and John Belushi.
 During this period, he became involved with the United Church of Religious Science and the Church of Scientology.
 Also, roughly at the same time, he began writing his own lyrics, finding that his Christian spirituality began to influence his work.

 In 1975, Jarreau was working with pianist Tom Canning when he was spotted by Warner Bros.
 Records.
 Soon he released his critically acclaimed debut album, We Got By, which catapulted him to international fame and won an Echo Award (the German equivalent of the Grammys in the United States).
-On Valentine's Day 1976 he sang on the 13th episode of NBC's Saturday Night Live, that week hosted by Peter Boyle.
+On Valentine's Day 1976, he sang on the 13th episode of NBC's Saturday Night Live, that week hosted by Peter Boyle.
 A second Echo Award would follow with the release of his second album, Glow.
 In 1978, he won his first Grammy Award for Best Jazz Vocal Performance for his album, Look to the Rainbow.

 One of Jarreau's most commercially successful albums is Breakin' Away (1981), which includes the hit song "We're in This Love Together".
 He won the 1982 Grammy Award for Best Male Pop Vocal Performance for Breakin' Away.
 In 1983 he released Jarreau.
-It was his third consecutive #1 album on the Billboard Jazz charts, while also placing at #4 on the R&B album charts and #13 on the Billboard 200.
-The album contained three hit singles: "Mornin'" (U.S. Pop #21, AC #2 for three weeks), "Boogie Down" (U.S. Pop #77) and "Trouble in Paradise" (U.S. Pop #63, AC #10).
+It was his third consecutive No. 1 album on the Billboard Jazz charts, while also placing at No. 4 on the R&B albums chart and No. 13 on the Billboard 200.
+The album contained three hit singles: "Mornin'" (U.S. Pop No. 21, AC No. 2 for three weeks), "Boogie Down" (U.S. Pop No. 77) and "Trouble in Paradise" (U.S. Pop No. 63, AC No. 10).
 In 1984 the album received four Grammy Award nominations, including for Jay Graydon as Producer of the Year (Non-Classical).